sharpie7/BeebFpga_MiSTer/Readme.md

 An experiment in building a BBC Micro MiSTer core by using the [official core](https://github.com/MiSTer-devel/BBCMicro_MiSTer) harness with the updates in the [BeebFPGA](https://github.com/hoglet67/BeebFpga) emulation.
 The BeebFPGA is actively maintained and incorporates a range of improvements to the emulation over the official MiSTer Core.

 This core supports the original features of the MiSTer core:
-- BBC Model B and Master 128K.
+- BBC Model B and Master 128
-- Correct CPU for each model for best compatibility: 6502 for BBC Model B, 65C02 for Master 128K.
+- Correct CPU for each model for best compatibility: 6502 for BBC Model B, 65C02 for Master 128
-- Optional co-processor module with 65C02.
+- Optional co-processor module with 65C02
-- Support Secondary SD card as well as images on Primary SD card.
+- Support Secondary SD card as well as images on Primary SD card
-- Scandoubler with HQ2x for all modes.
+- Scandoubler with HQ2x for all modes
-- Support for analogue joysticks.
+- Support for analogue joysticks
-- Emulation of joystick with mouse.
+- Emulation of joystick with mouse
+- Support for RTC module to drive RTC on Master 128

 This core also supports the following additional features:
 - MMFSv2 allowing SSD files stored on the secondary SD card to be accessed directly.
 - DFS support to access SSD files on both the BBC B and the Master 128
+- Rounded characters in Mode 7
 - Music 5000 sound add-on
 - Improved compatibility with various software
 - Enhanced keyboard mapping